What’s Causation and How do I Prove It?

 It’s not enough if the defendant was the cause-in-fact of an injury – the harm must also have been reasonably foreseeable to the defendant.
 In other words, liability is limited to risks created by the defendant’s negligent conduct.
 The most famous case illustrating this concept is Palsgraf v.
 Long Island Railroad.

 The plaintiff was standing on a railroad platform when a train stopped at the station.
 A man ran to catch the train but nearly fell.
 Two railroad employees tried to prevent the prospective passenger from falling.
 During this attempt, the passenger dropped a package he was carrying.
 It turns out there were fireworks inside.
 When the package hit the ground, it exploded with such force that it caused some scales to fall and strike the plaintiff, who was standing a fair distance away.
 She sued the railroad, claiming that the railroad’s employees (the ones who tried to stop the passenger from falling) were negligent in their attempt to help.

 Plaintiff proved that the railroad employees were negligent in their assistance to the passenger.
 But what about foreseeability?
 It seems that the foreseeable risk of negligently preventing a passenger from falling on the platform would be limited to injury to those assisting and the passenger – not someone at the other end of the platform.

 The jury disagreed, but on appeal, the court decided that the harm created by the defendant’s conduct was not foreseeable.

 Help is Here for You

 All elements of a personal injury claim can be challenging to prove, but causation can be the most problematic.
-Contact our experienced personal injury attorneys today.
+Contact our law office in Fort Worth, TX online or call us at (817) 420-7000 to speak with an experienced personal injury attorney at Stephens Law Firm today.
 They understand the intricacies of causation and how to prove it.